Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 At $120K, you need an architectural redesign.

-These constraints don’t show up as binding constraints at lower revenue stages.
+These constraints don’t show up as the main bottleneck at lower revenue stages.
 They only become the primary bottleneck once you’ve built basic systems and scaled past $100K.

 His math: